zpoint/Redis-Internals/Object/hash/hash.md

         return DICT_OK;
     }

-because the `rehashidx` is not -1, the new entry will be inserted to `ht[1]`
+Because the `rehashidx` is not -1, the new entry will be inserted to `ht[1]`

 ![resize_middle](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/resize_middle.png)

-if the `rehashidx` is not -1, every CRUD operation will invoke the `rehash` function
+If the `rehashidx` is not -1, every CRUD operation will invoke the `rehash` function

     127.0.0.1:6379> hget AA 5
     "2"

-you will notice that `rehashidx` now becomes 1, and the bucket in table index[1] is moved down to the second table
+You will notice that `rehashidx` now becomes 1, and the bucket in table index[1] is moved down to the second table

 ![resize_middle2](https://github.com/zpoint/Redis-Internals/blob/5.0/Object/hash/resize_middle2.png)